kabirt7/employee-creator/README.md

 - The server needed to be set to 3000:8080 and the database was set to 3007:3006
 - Currently, the Docker container has been made - I just need to connect it to an EC2 instance

+## Future Changes
+- Currently, the Home Page does not have any function
+- It will be updated soon to allow for log-in
+- Depending on the account, the user will/wont be able to access the Employee Info Modal

+## Features

 ## Planning

 In this project, I will be focussing on: